July 31, Reading 1 – 1 Samuel 3

 * Gracious Father God,

-Please write Your word on our hearts today, that we might not sin against You.
+Please write Your word on our hearts today that we might not sin against You.

-Please plant Your word deep down in us, and grow it, that we might be good soil and bear much fruit.
+Please plant Your word deep in us, and grow it, that we might be good soil and bear much fruit.

-Please open the eyes and ears of our hearts, that we might see and hear what You have for us today.
+Please open the eyes and ears of our hearts, that we might see and hear what you have for us today.

 Please sink us in self that we might rise in You!